 The PM5 monitor has programs that display a bar graph of your heart rate every 10 seconds while rowing and also stores heart rate data before and after workouts.

 Another cool feature of the PM5 is the USB Drive.
 The USB Drive lets you save and store records of your workout data.

-This comes in handy if you use more than one Concept2 Model D rower because the drive will allow you to record your workouts on the different machines.
+This comes in handy if you use more than one Concept2 Model D Rower because the drive will allow you to record your workouts on different machines.